Burton Dassett Hills: February 18th Supporting SeeSaw

-- Dogs are welcome, but are entirely the owner's responsibility and must have a lead and be under close control at all times.
+- Dogs are welcome, but are entirely the owner's responsibility, must have a lead and be under control at all times.

 - If encountering livestock do not walk too close or get between a cow and calf.
 If threatened, let go of your dog so it can escape and reduce the risk to yourself.

-- Please keep to the indicated public rights of way and respect the landowner’s property at all times.
+- Please keep to the indicated public rights of way and respect landowners' property.

-- Countryside walking can often include hills and uneven terrain.
-Our group ethos is to support everyone in group to achieve their maximum potential in terms of completing the route.
+- Countryside walks often include hills and uneven terrain.
+Our group ethos is to support everyone in group to achieve their potential and complete the route.
 As such, we endeavour to walk at a pace all participants are comfortable with.
-We apologise if this causes any frustration to fitter walkers.
+We apologise if this causes any frustration to faster walkers.

-- Please consult your doctor if you are at all worried about your fitness and ability to take part.
+- Please consult your doctor if you are concerned about your fitness and ability to take part.

 - Please inform the walk leaders, Get Outdoors, of any underlying health conditions that may affect your walking ability before signing up.

 We need a few more details from everyone, so we know how best to look after you.
-Once you have booked your walk above, please follow this link and complete some simple questions ASAP: Applicant Information Form
+Once you have booked your walk above, please follow this link and complete some simple questions ASAP: Applicant H&S Registration Form

 We start from the picturesque Warwickshire village of Fenny Compton, getting the sharpest climb of the day out of the way as we head straight up Mill Hill.
 A small pretty wood heads us back down for a little stretch of the Oxford Canal path, which is surprisingly dry for this time of year.